 "For the first time I realised just how low mankind can sink," Mr Forsyth said.

 Although he was still a young man when he reached the Northern Germany concentration camp in April 1945, he had seen a lot of action.

 The 21-year-old, from Hamilton in South Lanarkshire, had fought his way from Normandy in the days after to D-day and through Germany as a tank operator with a reconnaissance force.

 When he arrived at the gates of Belsen he says he did not know anything about what had been happening there.

-"There was a strange smell about the place," he says.
+"There was a strange smell about the place," he said.
 "I asked a gunner what the smell was.
 We hadn't a clue."

-Mr Forsyth says the soldiers were told "don't open the gates, don't let anyone out and don't feed them".
+Mr Forsyth said the soldiers were told "don't open the gates, don't let anyone out and don't feed them".

 "There were people looking out of the barbed wire fence wondering who we were.

 "We broke the rules and tossed over some food, which I now regret because what we gave them they could not eat and the folk at the back rushed forward to catch what they had thrown.